 - Players, coaches, and volunteers must wear a face masks at all times, unless they are actively participating in a competition.
 Players may remove masks when competing in GELL season games.
 (Scrimmages during practice will still require masks.
 "Competition" means a GELL season game.)

 - No handshakes, high-fives, fist-bumps, or direct contact

 Any overnight travel away from home (even in the same city) will require a period of quarantine consistent with the CDC guidelines.
 Players will not be permitted to return to practice until they have completed the quarantine protocol.
-Current CDC guidelines recommend 14 days of quarantine following travel (or 7 - 10 days of quarantine with negative COVID-19 test on day 5 or 6 of return).
+Current CDC guidelines recommend 10 days of quarantine following travel (or 7 days of quarantine with negative COVID-19 test on day 3-5 of return, assuming you remain asymptomatic).

 We appreciate your understanding and cooperation with these guidelines.
 We realize this is suboptimal, and we are anxious to return to regular play, however we value this opportunity to bring our players and coaches together, and must do so in a manner that keeps everyone as safe as possible.